An optimization-based coupling of reduced order models with efficient reduced adjoint basis generation approach: Numerical Results

-\PBB{Before testing the MGD$m$RA snapshot collection approach and comparing it with the use of the state ROM basis for the adjoint, let us establish a reference ROM-ROM solution by using the FOM adjoint.
-Because this solution uses the ``best possible'' adjoint equation, it will allows us to isolate the effects prompted by the use of a reduced basis adjoint.} \PBB{Results shown in Table \ref{tab:RSFA} confirm that when the optimizer uses the FOM adjoint, the coupled ROM-ROM solution achieves the same accuracy as the coupled FOM-FOM solution, provided we use enough ($>50$) modes in the reduced basis.} \begin{remark} In the numerical results that follow, we use $\ast$ to denote when the gradient descent algorithm exceeds 10,000 iterations of gradient descent in a single timestep.
+\begin{remark} In the numerical results that follow, we use $\ast$ to denote when the gradient descent algorithm exceeds 10,000 iterations of gradient descent in a single timestep.
 This is many more iterations of gradient descent than one would normally execute in practice.
-In these cases, we provide the error which the algorithm is able to attain and denote this behavior by $\ast$.
-Note that this behavior implies that there is stagnation in the gradient descent algorithm for these modal amounts due to the ROM-ROM model lacking sufficient accuracy to continue converging. \end{remark}
+In these cases, we provide the error that the algorithm is able to attain and denote this behavior by $\ast$.
+Note that this behavior implies that there is stagnation in the gradient descent algorithm for these modal amounts due to the ROM-ROM model lacking sufficient accuracy to continue converging. \end{remark} \begin{remark} \EVHR{We also tested that the approach passes a patch test with a manufactured solution that is linear in both time and space, using $\delta=0$ and convergence tolerance $10^{-27}$.
+Solution error for the ROM-ROM coupled problem is